 4. Library Visits Per Capita - This chart shows total library patron visits divided by the total LSA population.
-For 2020, the District ranked 2nd in this category.
-For 2019, the District ranked 9th.
+For 2020, the District ranked second in this category.
+For 2019, the District ranked ninth.

 5. Reference Transactions - Defined as "An information contact which involves the knowledge, use, recommendations, interpretation, or instruction in the use of one or more information sources by a member of the library staff.
 This includes in-person, phone, fax, mail, email, live or electronic reference service, and it does not include directional transactions or questions of rules or policies."
-For 2020, the District ranked 4th out of the 7 libraries.
+For 2020, the District ranked fourth out of the seven libraries.

-6. Reference Transactions Per Capita - This chart shows total reference questions divided by total 4th.
+6. Reference Transactions Per Capita

 7. Children's Circulation - The number of items the library loaned in 2020 to children, including renewals.
 "Children" are defined as individuals 11 years of age and under.
-The District ranked third out of 9 libraries.
+The District ranked third out of nine libraries.

 8. Circulation of Electronic Materials - This chart shows the total circulation of electronic materials.
-In 2020, the district ranked second in this category, which was the same as for 2019.
+In 2020, the District ranked second in this category, which was the same as for 2019.